White House State Ballroom: Design

 BBC News reported that while the new building would be architecturally similar to the rest of the mansion, it would feature a "lavish interior including chandeliers and ornate columns".
 The sides of the ballroom will be made with bulletproof glass.
 The announcement stated that the project will be an addition of 90,000 sq ft (8,360 sq m); despite interpretations that this referred to the floor area of the ballroom itself, an analysis based on released renderings of the plans suggested that the 90,000 sq ft referred to the full floor area of the planned new East Wing, with the ballroom's floor area being closer to 25000 sqft.
 Trump said the ballroom is planned to be attached to the Executive Residence by what he described as a "glass bridge".

 The Hill reported that critics of the project said the ornamentation is "out of touch and ostentatious".

+On January 8, 2026, the White House announced that the banquet hall would be 22000 sqft and there would also be offices for the first lady and a movie theater.
+The following month, the plans revealed that the original 42-seat configuration of the old movie theater would remain when the renovated one would be built.
+On February 3, on Truth Social, Trump posted a rendering of what the ballroom would look like.

+Architects have identified numerous problems with the design plans for the ballroom, including an exterior grand staircase leading up to a side of the building that has no door, columns that would block interior views and daylight, fake windows, and a staircase that would break the symmetry of the White House driveway planned by Frederick Law Olmsted from the 1930s.
+Following a March 29, 2026 article from The New York Times concerning design flaws, Trump revealed an updated version of the ballroom the next day with some of the issues resolved such as removing the grand staircase that led to nowhere.